smaclell/smaclell.github.io/_drafts/immutability-and-releases.md

 time with our clients.

 I love how adaptable our process is and how easily we update and improve it.
-It remains consistent thanks to automation but continues to evolve as we think of new ways to enhance it.
+It remains consistent thanks to automation and continues to evolve as we think of new ways to enhance it.
 Changes to our process ship like changes to our application, in small safe increments along side solutions it supports.
 What remains flexible are the interactions with others that need a human touch.